telerik/ajax-docs/introduction.md

 # Welcome to UI for ASP.NET AJAX

-Thank you for choosing Telerik UI for ASP.NET AJAX!
+Thank you for choosing Telerik® UI for ASP.NET Ajax!

 The Telerik ASP.NET AJAX controls suite includes more than 80 versatile and performance-optimized components that help you build high-quality, professional line-of-business projects.From the leading AJAX data grid to the full-featured HTML editor used by Microsoft on sites like MSDN, Telerik  UI for ASP.NET AJAX provides you with all the building blocks	to maximize productivity and build richer, slicker and better-performing applications with ease.

-To read more about the benefits of using Telerik UI for ASP.NET AJAX, please visit the [product overview page](http://www.telerik.com/products/aspnet-ajax.aspx).
+To read more about the benefits of using Telerik® UI for ASP.NET Ajax, please visit the [product overview page](http://www.telerik.com/products/aspnet-ajax.aspx).

 Here are quick links to the control-specific sections of our documentation: